lexxnsk/rsschool-devops-course-tasks/task_1/README.md

 ### Directory & File Overview

 - **```screenshots/```**:
-  This directory contains screenshots that verify the correct configuration of AWS accounts, serving as visual documentation to support the infrastructure setup.
+  This directory contains screenshots that verify the correct configuration of AWS accounts and installed software versions
 - **```main.tf```**:
   The main configuration file where the core infrastructure is defined.
 This typically includes high-level resources such as modules, remote backends, and resource declarations.